mattkyea/spotifysongadder/README.md

 ## Things That Went Well
 -Successfully got the program to work

--Was able to practice writing something real in Python -First time using an API in some sense, and tying together multiple systems/services
+-Was able to practice writing something real in Python

+-First time using an API in some sense, and tying together multiple systems/services

 ## Things That Could Have Gone Better
--Code ended up a little messy, and there's a few points that could be fixed (for example the authentication requires 2 tries when it should only need 1)
+-Code ended up a little messy, and there's a few points that could be fixed (for example the authentication requires 2 tries when it should only need 1).
+Once I got something working I left it alone, and should have gone back to see if there were easier or more optimized ways.

--Didn't have enough time afterwards to improve on the idea, like I originally wanted to (add to any playlist, play the song, send the song to someone, etc)
+-Didn't have enough time afterwards to improve on the idea, like I originally wanted to (add to any playlist, play the song, send the song to someone, etc).

--Knowing a little more about each system would be good - felt like I was in a little over my head and should review the program to learn more about how each service I used works
+-Knowing a little more about each system would be good - felt like I was in a little over my head and should review the program to learn more about how each service I used works, as well as see if there are other services that would work better today (like using Houndify).

 ## possibilites for the future
--maybe put on a website or add as a extension to a web browser -allow user to add to any playlist of theirs
+-maybe put on a website or add as a extension to a web browser

+-allow user to add to any playlist of theirs

 -quicker authentication and identification

 -more accurate identification and support for more songs